Jorza/nova_setup/README.md

 ```
 exit
 ```

+This keeps the container running in the background, so you can later run ./compose-run-<container-nickname>.sh and pick up where you left off.

 To stop all container instances (without destroying the container), open a host terminal and run
 ```
 sudo docker-compose stop
 ```

 This saves the state of the container, so you can later run ./compose-run-<container-nickname>.sh and pick up where you left off.

 To destroy all container instances, open a host terminal and run